Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Hydreigon.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME635.png
+BookShinyImageName: HOME635_s.png
 BoxSprite: SRD-BoxSprite-hydreigon.png
+DexCategory: Brutal Pokemon
+DexDescription: This brutal Pokemon flies in the sky.
+Anything that moves seems like a foe to it, triggering its aggression.
+The heads on its arms do not have brains.
+  They use all three heads to consume and destroy everything.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 18
+  Feet: 5.9
+  Meters: 1.8
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-hydreigon.png
 Learnset: '[[SRD-Hydreigon-Learnset]]'
 Legendary: 'No'
 Name: Hydreigon
 Number: 635
+PrimaryEggGroup: Dragon
+SecondaryEggGroup: ''
 Sprite: hydreigon.png
 Type1: Dark
 Type2: Dragon
+Weight:
+  Hectograms: 1600
+  Kilograms: 160.0
+  Pounds: 352.7
 ---

 #PokeroleSRD/Pokedex